 Beautiful Rain Poems for Kids

 Rain is nature’s way of cleaning and refreshing everything.
 It’s no wonder most people get overjoyed seeing thick clouds.
 They enjoy the pitter-patter of raindrops, the earthy smell as rain falls, the drenched trees and buildings.
 Rain is like a sudden party with family and friends getting together to enjoy a hot beverage with fritters.
 When out, people enjoy the rain from under their colorful umbrellas, feeling the uplifting ambiance around them.
 For kids, rain means a beautiful time to get drenched with friends, jump in the puddles, and enjoy nature in all its glory.
 So, it’s obvious there are numerous poems written on rain and all things associated with rain.
+Check out our list of rain poems in English for kids.

 Poems About Rain for Children

-Poems are the most engaging and enjoyable way to teach young kids new words, sentence formation, and fluency.
-Rain poem in English is one the most exciting ways used by teachers and parents to teach kids word association and improve their vocabulary.
+Poems are most engaging and enjoyable way to teach young kids new words, sentence formation, and fluency.
+Rain poems in English are one the most exciting ways used by teachers and parents to teach kids word association and improve their vocabulary.
 Rain poems for preschoolers use various properties that rain offers to symbolize different emotions.
 Parents can teach them a rain acrostic poem to challenge the kid’s imagination and teach them how rain can symbolize multiple emotions such as joy, sorrow, anger, etc.

 1. Summer Rain by Elizabeth Coatsworth